 Our private half acre property is a four-minute walk from Playa Guiones beach.
 Playa Guiones is situated a few miles south of the town, Nosara.
 Nosara is on the pacific coast and part of the Guanacaste province of Costa Rica.
 We are about 2 hours south of Tamarindo.

 What airport should I arrive/depart?

-Liberia, Costa Rica (LIR) is the closest airport to us, please plan 2-3 hours to get to us.
+Liberia, Costa Rica (LIR) is the closest airport to us.
+Please plan 2-3 hours to get to us when arriving from Liberia.
 If departing from Liberia, please allow three hours for travel time from our resort to the airport and two hours for flight check-in.
-When arriving into San Jose, please plan 4-5 hours to get to us.
+When arriving into San Jose (SJO), please plan 4-5 hours to get to us.
 If departing from San Jose, please allow five hours for travel time and two hours for flight check-in.
 For more information check out our post on flying to Costa Rica.

 What is the best arrival/departure time?

 We like to maximize each guests time with us.
 There is no standard check in, check out policy, but we do need the room vacated by noon on your departure Saturday.
 We suggest early morning/afternoon arrival time and afternoon/ early evening departure time.
 You must arrive into Liberia, Costa Rica by 4pm and San Jose, Costa Rica by 3pm.
 If your flight arrives after that time, you will need to spend the night at a hotel and we will pick you up in the morning on the next day.

 How do I get to you and then back to the airport?